-In her three-hour Archive interview, Jane Pauley discusses her early life in Indiana, including her many awards for high school speech and debate competitions.
-She describes her interest in politics and how it led first to her job as a correspondent at WISH-TV news in Indiana, and later to her appointment as the first female anchor of a nightly local newscast in Chicago.
+In her three-hour interview, Jane Pauley discusses her early life in Indiana, including her many awards for high school speech and debate competitions.
+She describes her interest in politics and how it led first to her job, as a correspondent at WISH-TV news in Indiana, and later to her appointment as the first female anchor of a nightly local newscast in Chicago.
 She recounts her on-air audition for Today and co-hosting the program at age 25.
 Pauley discusses the challenges she faced replacing Barbara Walters, her on-air chemistry with Today hosts Tom Brokaw and Bryant Gumbel, and dealing with pregnancy and motherhood on-air.
 She outlines NBC's decision to slowly give Deborah Norville increased airtime in 1989, which led to her very public and controversial departure from Today.
 She details NBC's difficulty in making a hit news/magazine show, and talks of the challenges she faced during her tenure at Dateline NBC (including the threat of a lawsuit from GM over a staged incident involving one of their trucks).
-She reveals her struggle with bipolar disorder during a leave of absence at NBC, her return to the network on September 10, 2001, and how NBC news subsequently dealt with 9/11.
-Matt Lombardi conducted the interview on February 8, 2011 in New York City, New York.
+She reveals her struggle with bipolar disorder during a leave of absence at NBC, her return to the network on September 10, 2001, and how NBC News subsequently dealt with 9/11.
+Matt Lombardi conducted the interview on February 8, 2011 in New York, NY.